Winter is sometimes called the “secret season” at the Grand Canyon.

 If there's no snow: Self-drive to other viewpoints

 You have two options when it comes to self-driving at the South Rim.
 You can head east towards Desert View and the Grand Canyon's East Entrance, or west through Grand Canyon Village and out towards Hermit's Rest.

 If you go east, you'll see some of the viewpoints you can access by shuttle like Yaki Point.
 Other viewpoints I really like along this route include Grandview Point and Moran Point.
 And you'll reach Desert View at the end, where you can climb 85 steps to the top of the Desert View Watchtower for fantastic views out over the canyon.

-If you go east, go through Grand Canyon Village and onto the Hermit's Rest road.
+If you go west, go through Grand Canyon Village and onto the Hermit's Rest road.
 During the summer months, private vehicles aren't allowed on this road, and the viewpoints can only be accessed by park shuttle.
 But it's the opposite in the winter.

 All the viewpoints on the way to Hermit's Rest are excellent, including Maricopa Point, Hopi Point, Mohave Point, The Abyss, and Pima Point.

 After a morning of sightseeing, stop in for lunch at Grand Canyon Village.
 You could eat at the classic El Tovar Dining Room, the Bright Angel Restaurant, or the Maswik Food Court (a popular budget option).